AriFordsham/GHCWiki/type-functions-solving.md

 - (Unify) is an asymmetric rule, and hence, only fires for equalities of the form `x ~ c`, where `c` is free of synonym families.
 Moreover, it only applies to wanted equalities.
 (Rationale: Local equality constraints don't justify global instantiation of flexible type variables - just as in new-single.)

-- **TODO** Now that we delay instantiation until after solving, do we still need to prioritise flexible variables equalities over rigid ones?
-(Probably not.)

 ---

 **TODO**  Still need to adapt example to new rule set!

+**TODO** Now that we delay instantiation until after solving, do we still need to prioritise flexible variables equalities over rigid ones?
+(Probably not.)
+In any case, we need to handle variable-variable equalities (at least of flexibles) specially during finalisation.
+Even if they locals, they need to be taken into account during finalisation.
+(Otherwise, we may miss some instantiations of flexibles that occur in the environment.)

 ## Examples